pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-january-2023.md

 ### **Which kind of vehicles will we use?**

 In both lodges we will use Toyota Land Cruisers that are specially modified for photography.
 On board you will find bean bags, blankets, a fridge with ice-cold drinks and 220volt electricity sockets for charging.
-There will be a maximum 4 people sitting in the back, creating enough space for everyone to move around.
+There will be a maximum 3 people sitting in the back, creating enough space for everyone to move around.
+This means every person has its own row of seats, leaving you with enough space for your bags as well.
 I will be sitting in the front, next to the driver and alternate between both vehicles.
 A rotating scheme will make sure everyone gets to spend an equal amount of time in my direct presence.
 Working with the right people is everything.
 Therefore, I carefully selected the best possible naturalists/guides that will lead us on this expedition.
 As a result, we will work with some of the best people in the industry.

 ### **Do I need any photography experience?**